-Over the recent couple of years, we've seen lots of discussion around the value of rank tracking in the modern era of SEO.
+Over a recent couple of years, we've seen lots of discussion around the value of rank tracking in the modern era of SEO.
 Some say search results have become too personalized for SEOs to be able to collect accurate rankings; others are convinced keywords no longer matter for SEO in the age of semantic search.

 I have to admit, these ideas aren't coming from nowhere.
 With rankings being increasingly influenced by location, it really has gotten harder to track rankings accurately.
 And Google is indeed getting better at deciphering the meaning behind queries instead of looking for exact keyword matches in pages' content.